 - Follow verbal directions.

 A whole other article, even a website, could be devoted to classroom management expectations.
 As a matter of fact, here’s a good one from Edutopia.Your vision in the classroom will make or break your expectations for students.
 Click To Tweet

 Classroom management is the single variable that has the largest impact on student learning.
 Students cannot learn at their optimum levels in chaotic and unstructured environments.

 Clearly defined expectations are the foundation of effective classroom management.
 They provide the appropriate structure for optimum student learning.
 But the act of defining expectations is not enough.
 They must be clearly communicated.

 Let’s flip the coin and continue the back to school classroom management checklist by asking…

 What are your Students’ Expectations for You?

-This is an unspoken part of classroom management that “naturals” do without realizing it.
+This is an unspoken part of classroom management.
+Those teachers who are just “naturals”.
+They do this stuff without even realizing it.
 Let’s realize it, and do it.